nhsx/SynthVAE/README.md

 - The main code is found in the root of the repository (see Usage below for more information)
 - The accompanying [report](./reports/report.pdf) is also available in the `reports` folder
 - More information about the VAE with Differential Privacy can be found in the [model card](./model_card.md)
+- scratch_vae_expts.py is similar to the files you will find within the investigations folder.
+To re-run our results then scratch_vae_expts.py is all you require.
+If you want an easy way to understand our code and work process then using the respective notebooks within the investigations folder helps to run through the work.

 **N.B.** A modified copy of [Opacus](https://github.com/pytorch/opacus) (v0.14.0), a library for training PyTorch models with differential privacy, is contained within the repository.
 See the [model card](./model_card.md) for more details.